looking4ward/cloud-automation/README.md

 # Used for personal assignment

 ## PRECONDITION
-## You have opened a Powershell window
+## You have opened a Powershell window and installed Docker Desktop on Windows.
+See: https://docs.docker.com/get-started/

 ## clone repo
 git clone https://github.com/looking4ward/cloud-automation.git